Slot-0-Labs/uniswap-v4-across-protocol/README.md

 Welcome to the Aether Protocol V1, an innovative platform designed to revolutionize cross-chain swaps by integrating Uniswap V4 and Across Protocol technologies.
 Aether Protocol embodies a seamless, efficient, and secure method for transferring assets across different blockchain networks.

+!(f)[./DALL·E 2024-01-04 19.24.09 - Create a 16-bit pixel art image visualizing 'Aether' with a solarpunk vibe, where data streams connect different planets.
+Each planet is a hub of sust.png]

 ## 🦄 Uniswap V4: The Core of Aether Protocol
 Uniswap V4, a cornerstone of Aether Protocol, is a cutting-edge Automated Market Maker (AMM) protocol.
 Key aspects include:
 - **Non-custodial, Non-upgradeable, Permissionless**: Built on the Ethereum Virtual Machine (EVM), it offers robust security and user autonomy.